-14 Property fair value measurements (continued)
+13 Property fair value measurements (continued)

 In determining the multiple to use, the valuers consider evidence of comparable market transactions.
 The resulting fair value of the pub represents the land and buildings and any fixed landlords' fixtures and fittings.
-The valuation of the managed pub assets is prepared using a consistent approach that effectively capitalises the net income attributable to the Group from operating the pub at an appropriate multiple.

 Property assets held in investment property include free-of-tie pubs let to tenants at open market rents and non-pub assets.
 These assets have been valued adopting the investment method of valuation.
 By reference to the rents, fixed lease terms and market conditions, an appropriate multiple based on comparable market transactions is applied, discounting future rental receipts back to present value.